throughnothing/simplenote.vim/README.md

 Just copy `simplenote.vim` into your plugin folder.
 But you really want to use [pathogen][5] for your plugin management.

-Your credentials have to be stored in your `vimrc`:
+Your credentials can be stored in your `vimrc`:

     let g:SimpleNoteUserName = "your simplenote username"
     let g:SimpleNotePassword = "your simplenote password"

+If you don't set them, you will be prompted for your user/pass once you try to use simplenote

 ## Usage
 The plugin provides the following commands to interact with Simplenote: